Jukunye/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all files in current directory and in the parent directory 12-file_type prints the type of file named iamafile 13-symbolic_link creates a symbolic link
+14-copy_html create a script that copies all the HTML files